 Several vitamins and minerals are necessary for DAO to function properly.
 Some can even increase DAO activity.
 For this reason, people with histamine intolerance may benefit from consuming more foods and drinks rich in these nutrients.
 A person

 Vitamins and minerals that

 However, limited laboratory experiments have demonstrated that both vitamins C and B1 can have an

 Aside from dietary changes, there is no set treatment for people with histamine intolerance.

 However, one or more of the following approaches may help:

 - taking DAO enzyme supplements

-- avoiding medicines associated with histamine intolerance, such as most anti-inflammatory and pain drugs
+- avoiding medicines associated with histamine intolerance, which may involve switching medications

 - taking corticosteroids